How To Include Family in Your Elopement

 4. Include your Family by Printing Them Out

 I’m a dork, so I’m a big fan of life size cardboard cutouts.
 This isn’t a practical option when you’re hiking, though!
-But if you do this, I will basically jump for joy!
 Still, there are so many ways to include your family in your elopement by bringing a print.
 Consider writing your vows on the back of photos of your family – so your partner can see them as you read!
 Bringing framed photos can also give you that feeling of your family being “there.”
-This is especially helpful if you’re hiking pretty far.

 • Skype: supports 50 people